 You cannot be mistaken for a normal human.
 You cannot always use standard human clothes, equipment, vehicles, and facilities, and when you can, you suffer an increased Difficulty.

-You gain the following benefits as long as you are engaged in combat with playing cards.
+You gain the following benefits as long as you have your lol.

 You also gain the following effects: